Cal Raleigh Preview, Player Props: Mariners vs. Astros

-The Seattle Mariners, including Cal Raleigh and his .553 slugging percentage over his past 10 games, take on starting pitcher Framber Valdez and the Houston Astros at Minute Maid Park, Saturday at 7:10 PM ET.
+The Seattle Mariners, including Cal Raleigh (.214 on-base percentage in past 10 games, 85 points below season-long percentage), battle starter Hunter Brown and the Houston Astros at Minute Maid Park, Sunday at 1:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Astros.
+In his last game he had a one-hit performance (1-for-5) against the Astros.

 Cal Raleigh Game Info & Props vs. the Astros